Michał Strumecki asks:

 When the filtering parameter is dynamic, we need to do a few tweaks in the form to get the right queryset.

 Let’s simplify the scenario a little bit.
-We have the Django User
+We have the Django User model, a Category model and Product model.
+Now

 let’s say it’s a multi-user application.
 And each user can only see the products they create, and naturally only use